Discover Copenhagen : Musics and Scenes (Dance / Theater)

 Jazz

 While this jazz soul can be found everywhere in Copenhagen, nothing beats a visit to the famous Jazzhus Montmartre for a taste of its prestigious past.
-Still going strong, you couldn't find a more legendary club in town.
+Still going strong today, this club is undoubtedly the city's most legendary.
 Since its inception in 1959, it has played host to the likes of Dexter Gordon, Stan Getz and Kenny Drew.
 After being closed in 1995, the club reopened at a new address, and once again, renowned musicians are flocking here.
 Another Copenhagen jazz mecca is the Copenhagen Jazz House.
 For lovers of live jams and improvised jazz, La Fontaine is the place to be.
 Or the Palæ Bar, where you'll find some great bands in a great atmosphere.
 And don't miss the Copenhagen Jazz Festival.
 A major international jazz event, every year in July the streets, cafés and clubs of Copenhagen come alive.
 On the program: over a thousand concerts over ten days - most of them free - with many Danish jazzmen and great guests from all over the world.

 Current music